Evil Star (novel): Plot summary

 With the help of a local Peruvian, Pedro, Matt manages to get to the meeting place but is captured by the Peruvian police at the hotel, led by the sadistic Captain Rodriguez, and brutally beaten.
 Pedro saves him by using his slingshot.
 Then, they escape to 'Poison Town', where Pedro lives.
 Strangely, while all the town is affected by disease, the street where Pedro lives seems unaffected.
 Here, they meet Pedro's unofficial guardian, Sebastian (who can speak English, unlike Pedro), who agrees to help Matt.
-Matt then finds that all the wounds from his beating have, remarkably, healed themselves.
+Matt then finds that all the wounds from his beating have, remarkably, healed themselves very quickly.
 As night passes, Matt meets Pedro in a dream, revealing that he is one of the Five.

-Thinking Salamanda had Richard kidnapped, Matt and Pedro travel to his hacienda in Inca, but they are discovered.
+Thinking Salamanda had Richard kidnapped, Matt and Pedro travel to his hacienda in Ica, but they are discovered.
 Salamanda reveals that he does not have Richard.
-An Inca, Micos, one of Richard's kidnappers, helps them escape, and he is killed in the process.
-He tells them to travel to Cuzco before he dies, and there, Matt manages to contact Fabian and the Nexus on their whereabouts.
-However, Rodriguez and the police arrive but Matt and Pedro escape with the help of several Incas, led by Atoc, Micos' brother.
+An Inca, Micos, one of Richard's kidnappers, helps them escape, but he is killed in the process.
+He tells them to travel to Cuzco before he dies; at Cuzco, Matt manages to contact Fabian and the Nexus on their whereabouts.
+However, Rodriguez and the police arrive, but Matt and Pedro escape with the help of several Incas, led by Micos' brother, Atoc.
 The boys are taken to the Mountain of the Sleeping God, Mandingo.
 From there, they descend into the town of the last Incas, Vilcabamba, where Richard, having been staying there after being separated, is waiting for them.